 - 1 can/400ml – full-fat coconut milk (substitute for almond or any other milk of your choice)

 For the raspberry sauce

 - 1/2 tsp – vanilla extract or ground vanilla beans

-- Pour half of the dairy free milk in a blender with the strawberries, flax seeds, collagen and maca.
+- Pour half of the dairy-free milk in a blender with the strawberries, flax seeds, collagen, and maca.
 Blend until smooth.

 - Pour the berry mix into 4 jars and leave it aside.

 - In the meantime, prepare the raspberry sauce.
 Heat up 2 tablespoons of water in a pan until it starts to boil or evaporate.
 Add the raspberries and gently press them with the help of a spatula or wooden spoon.
-Continue to press until the break down, add the vanilla and leave everything to cook for a couple of minutes stirring occasionally to thicken the sauce.
+Continue to press until they break down, add the vanilla and leave everything to cook for a couple of minutes stirring occasionally to thicken up the sauce.
 Set aside.

 - Take the chia and milk mix out of the fridge and stir.
 Pour on top of the strawberry mix in the 4 jars.

-- Finally pour the raspberry sauce on top of the chia mix.
+- Finally, pour the raspberry sauce on top of the chia mix.
 Leave it to cool down for a minute.
 Close the lids and store in the fridge for up to 4 days!